MarsilAL/azubi-projects/frhetorix/README.md

 Keywords: serverless, faas, api, javafx, desktop, gui, frequency analysis, concurrency

+This project is meant for an experienced azubi with coding skills already present.
+Goal is to get hands on experience with serverless and at least one cloud provider (we use AWS).
+In the duration of this project the software will evolve from a compute-on-machine to a compute-on-serverless resources.
+Necessary technical, historical and social aspects of the trend towards serverless are also part of this project and should give the azubi background information and a frame of relevance.

 ## Idea

 How have lyrics of music changed over time?
 Which words are used most often in songs and what are their topics over time?